Spartee/arcade-ai/examples/ai-sdk/README.md

 ## Basic Usage

-This example demonstrates how to use Arcade's Google toolkit to create an AI agent that can read and summarize emails.
+This example demonstrates how to use Arcade's Gmail toolkit to create an AI agent that can read and summarize emails.
 The agent will access your Gmail account (after authorization) and process your most recent email.

 To get started, run the development server: